Celebrating 30 Years

 By Josh Mayer The frozen depths of winter do not put a damper on my explorations of our great state’s natural areas.
 In fact, the effects of the climate provide opportunities for new adventures and new perspectives on SNAs that I have already visited, in some cases, multiple times.
 Many people are familiar with Parfrey’s Glen, a picturesque sandstone gorge cut into the Baraboo Hills that was designated as Wisconsin’s first SNA in 1952.
 Found within Devil’s Lake State Park, the glen is often a busy place during the warmer months, with limited parking for visitors.
 For a

 Read the full article…

-Since 1986, our Foundation has worked provide sustainable funding for Wisconsin’s most imperiled species and ecosystems, while helping citizens explore, care for, and protect our state's natural resources.
+Since 1986, our Foundation has provided sustainable funding for Wisconsin’s most imperiled species and public lands, while helping citizens connect with our state's unique natural places.

 With your help, we have provided more than $6.45 million to conservation efforts across Wisconsin.